SanderSMFISH/napari-buds/README.md

 the coverage at least stays the same before you submit a pull request.

 ## Documentation
 Napari-Buds is a random forest based mother-bud annotation plugin for Napari devevoped by the TutucciLab (https://www.tutuccilab.com/) of the systems biology group at the Vrije Universiteit van Amsterdam.
-Mother-bud annotation requires single or multichannel 2D images of budding yeast and some kind of marker that localizes to the bud.
+Mother-bud annotation requires single or multichannel 2D images of budding yeast and a fluorescent marker that localizes to the bud.
 In the example dataset provided smFISH DNA-probes were used as localized bud marker.The GUI layout for random forest based classification was inspired by ImageJ 'plugin Weka Segmentation' [1].

 Please follow the workflow described underneath to perform mother-bud annotation:

-1. Open images in napari and create empty label layer.
+1. Open images in napari and create empty label layer. **Before starting the plugin it is required that a empty label layer is created**.
 For multichannel images each channel should be provided seperately to napari.
-An example (jupyter) notebook (Open Test Images Napari.ipynb) for loading test data in napari is provided in the notebooks folder (named:Open Test Images Napari.ipynb ).
+An example (jupyter) notebook (Open Test Images Napari.ipynb) for loading test data in napari is provided in the notebooks folder.
 Example dataset can be downloaded from https://zenodo.org/record/7004556#.YwM1_HZBztU.

 2. If multichannel images are unaligned the  translate widget under Plugins>napari-buds>Translate can be used.
 Select which layer should be translated to align to the layers in widget menu.
 Then use the aswd keys to translate (move) the selected layer.
 To register changes and update coordinates of the translated image in napari press t.

 ### Random forest classification
-3. To open the mother-bud annotation plugin go to Plugins>napari-buds>bud annotation.
+3. To open the mother-bud annotation plugin go to Plugins>napari-buds>bud annotation. **Before starting the plugin it is required that a empty label layer is created**.

 4. To train a random forest classifier, in the created label layer draw examples of cells, buds and background (see tutorial gif below).
 In the Define Label segment of the widget you define which label value (class #label_value) corresponds to cells, buds and background.